 4. an extreme negative return, like -23%/month (a black swan) is equally likely to an extreme positive return, like 23%/month (a green swan).
 Note the symetry of extreme outcomes for Index Portfolio 100 in this 50 year period.

-Here is what the 600 monthly returns of Index Portfolio 100 looks like with an overlay of a normal distribution with an average monthly return of 1.08% and a standard deviation of 4.68%.
+Here is what the 600 monthly returns of Index Portfolio 100 looks like over various 600 month periods with an overlay of a normal distribution.
 For more information about IFA Index Portfolio 100, click here to visit the portfolio page.

 At IFA, we often refer to the probability machine as the "fair price simulator."
 Our assumption is that the constant entry point at the top center of the array of pegs represents the constant fair price of a constant risk investment, positioning the outcome for a constant expected fair return.
 "Expected" includes the concept that there is a range of future returns, where the average (expected value) of a large sample of 50/50 chance events will be driven by the Central Limit Theorem to a bell-shaped curve.
 Wikipedia describes the Central Limit Theorem in a way that could be used to describe stock market distributions [our added comments appear in brackets], given the condition of the Efficient Market Hypothesis and more importantly, what we observe in the data: